 TGV is the high-speed train service of the SNCF company.
-It connects the major cities of France at speeds of up to 320 km/h.
-All TGV trains are equipped with a food carriage, a free WiFi connection, power sockets and removable shelves.
-Two comfort classes are offered – First Class and Second Class, with more flexible train tickets and access to the Grand Voyageur lounge in some stations.
+It connects the major cities of France at speeds of up to 200 mph (320 km/h).
+All TGV trains are equipped with a food carriage, a free WiFi connection, power sockets and fold-down tables.
+Two comfort classes are offered – First Class and Second Class, with flexible fare options available and access to the Grand Voyageur lounge in some stations.

-The average journey time between Luxembourg and Metz is 51 minutes and the fastest journey time is 41 minutes.
-On an average weekday, there are 51 trains per day travelling from Luxembourg to Metz.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Luxembourg and Metz is 53 minutes, with around 40 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Luxembourg to Metz without having to change trains.
-There are 51 direct trains from Luxembourg to Metz.
+There are 39 direct trains from Luxembourg to Metz.
 Though there may be fewer direct services available depending on your exact departure date.